klasmodin/klasmodin.github.io/_drafts/what-is-shape-analysis.md

 ## Geodesic shape matching

-Now we've learned quite a lot about geodesics on diffeomorphisms, but I've said little so far about shapes.
+So far we've learned quite a bit about geodesics on diffeomorphisms, but little about shapes.
 First of all, what are shapes?

 To answer this we first need to talk about *group actions*.